18 Summer Cleaning Tips for a Sparkling Home

 Stock front porches, decks, and patios with inexpensive brooms that can be quickly grabbed for all sorts of cleaning chores.
 Use them to brush spider webs from windows, screens, railings, porch ceilings, mailboxes, window boxes, and foundation plantings.
-Stop dirt in its tracks by sweeping porch and deck floors daily to remove debris deposited by wind, rain, incoming traffic, and critters.
+Sweep porch and deck floors daily to remove debris deposited by wind, rain, incoming traffic, and critters.

 Clean Kitchen Cabinets

-Kitchen cabinets -- opened and closed frequently by messy hands -- can get sticky if not properly cared for.
-Donna Smallin Kuper, a certified cleaning technician, shares how to clean kitchen cabinets: Dip a cloth into a solution of 1/4 cup of Murphy's Oil Soap and a gallon of warm water.
+Kitchen cabinets, which are opened and closed frequently by messy hands, can get sticky if not properly cared for.
+Donna Smallin Kuper, a certified cleaning technician, shares her strategy for how to clean kitchen cabinets: Dip a cloth into a solution of 1/4 cup of Murphy's Oil Soap ($4, Target) and a gallon of warm water.
 Wring the cloth and wipe cabinet fronts, paying special attention to areas around the knobs.
 Dry with a clean cloth.
 Kuper recommends doing this monthly.
 Otherwise, grime adheres, and when you try to remove it, the cabinet finish could come off with the greasy residue.

 Perk Up Patio Furniture